 - Black Bean and Pumpkin Veggie Burgers

-- 1.5 cup whole wheat pastry flour
+- 1.5 cups whole wheat pastry flour (or white whole wheat flour, or all-purpose flour)

 - 1/2 cup brown sugar